 Deneb is the northernmost star in the famous Summer Triangle, a prominent asterism visible at this time of year, made up of three bright stars in three separate contellations.
 Deneb’s constellation is Cygnus the Swan.
 In a dark sky, you can imagine Cygnus as a Swan, flying along the starlit trail of the summer Milky Way.
 The constellation Cygnus also makes an obvious cross shape, and the Cross is another asterism, that is, another prominent star pattern.
 It’s called the Northern Cross.

 Okay, I’ve given you a lot of names here: Summer Triangle, Cygnus, Northern Cross.

-Except for one thing.
+Just remember, the constellation Cygnus the Swan contains the asterism of the Northern Cross.
+The Cross is – more or less – just another way to see the Swan.
 Deneb is at the top of the Cross, but at the tail of the Swan (the star name “deneb” always means “tail”).
 The little star Albireo is at the head of the Swan, but at the base of the Cross.
 Whew!

 The star Deneb is very distant, relative to most other stars we see with the eye alone.
 It’s one the most distant stars you’ll ever see using just your eyes.
 Clearly, Deneb is a more powerful star than most; it’s one of our Milky Way galaxy’s most luminous stars.
 When you gaze at this bright star Deneb, you’re gazing across thousands of light-years of space.
 That’s in contrast to most visible stars in our sky, located tens to hundreds of light-years away.

 What is Deneb’s exact distance?
 The answer to that is uncertain.
 Read more: Deneb is distant and very luminous